john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     13    False
     Name: AGE, dtype: bool

-And now you can use the resultant mask in your dataset:
+You can use this as a mask in your dataset:

     In [17]: df[df.AGE > 50]
     Out[17]: